 - testing novel siloxane-based coatings; collaboration as part of StFX Centre for Biofouling Research

-- testing ultraviolet light as an antifoulant; collaboration with AML Oceanographic
+- testing ultraviolet light as an antifoulant; initiated by a collaboration with AML Oceanographic

-- testing non-toxic antifoulant coatings with potential for use in aquaculture; collaboration with Waycobah First Nation
+- testing non-toxic antifoulant coatings with potential for use in aquaculture; past collaboration with Waycobah First Nation